andrewmccullough/TwinThread-application/README.md

 ## Features

 ### Search
 The search feature searches for the provided query as a substring in the name, description, or ID of an asset.
-As such, wildcard searches can be done simply by entering the given substring -- don't both to include an asterisk.
+As such, wildcard searches can be done simply by entering the given substring -- don't bother to include an asterisk.
+The search is case insensitive.

 ### Critical items
 View assets with a critical priority.